DashDAO/dao-dashboard/README.md

 Additionally, it helps users pick delegates they are more aligned with, improving their sense of beloning and consecuently community engagement.

+# How it's built

+We used nextJS, snapshot APIs, smart contracts to store follow information on-chain and PUSH protocol to send alerts.

+We used smart contracts on different chains, including Mantle, Celo and Aleph Zero, to be able to save the follow/unfollow information that we need to build users profiles and send notification.
+The key innovation of saving this info through onchain logs instead of using a centralized database is that we allow anyone to take the code and fork it for their own DAOs and data needs.
+Our application is 100% serverless which means it doesn't depend on us and can easily be replicated or made better.

 # Team members

 - Giulio de Cadilhac